Child Custody Issues After Obergefell

 In Texas, parties who do not fall within the definition of “legal parent” must be diligent and well represented when trying to secure visitation, as well as legal rights similar to those of a legal parent.
 Ironically, these parties rarely can be court ordered to provide financial support to the child, but in most situations this second “parent” would be glad to contribute financially.

-It is hard to find a consistent thread in same-sex child custody cases, but there are some things that seem only right when you are facing a breakup that involves kids.
+It is hard to find a consistent thread in same-sex child custody cases, but there are some things that seem only right when you are facing a breakup that involves children.
 For example, put your child’s emotional and physical needs first.
 Whether you are the legal parent and believe that your ex-partner should not visit your child, or you are the second parent seeking to maintain a relationship, you must make your child’s emotional needs — not yours — your highest priority.

 Whichever side of the custody dispute you’re on, remember that you and your kids will greatly benefit if you seek help before you act.